HarshiniDonepudi/tRNAsformer/README.md

 preprocessing folder:

-Preprocess\_numpy.ipynb: All the detailed steps for preprocessing
+Preprocess\_numpy.ipynb: All the detailed steps for preprocessing.

-Preprocess\_loop.py -\> code to propressing all the svs file and convert to .npy format
+Preprocess\_loop.py -\> code to propressing all the svs file and convert to .npy format.

+transcriptome.py -\> code to covert raw fpkm data to logrithmic format.

 tRNAsformer_code -\> contains the code to run the model, predict and evaluate.